GoogleCloudPlatform/dialogflow-integrations/cx/google-chat/README.md

 ### Deploying the Integration Using Cloud Run

-In your local terminal, change the active directory to the repository’s root directory.
+In your local terminal, change the active directory to this integration's folder.
 Run the following command to save the state of your repository into [GCP Container Registry](https://console.cloud.google.com/gcr/).
 Make sure to uncomment the TODO section in server.js and replace the variables to your corresponding GCP project and Dialogflow Agent.

 ```shell